moviepilot/zuck/README.markdown

 #### Tophatter User Attribution

-- signed_up_with (How did the user register? - "email", "facebook", "google")
 - source (Which ad network did the user come from? - "Facebook Ads", "Google" - This is event.media_source in AppsFlyer)
 - ad_group (Which specific ad did the user come from? - "Tops", "Watches" - This is event.fb_adgroup_name in AppsFlyer)
 - ad_campaign (Which specific ad set did the user come from? - "" - This is event.fb_adset_name in AppsFlyer)